Hizuvi/hiVN/README.md

 # hiVN
-Repo for the HIZUVI visual novel maker, a tool for Unity to make visual novels
+Repo for the HIZUVI visual novel creator, a tool for Unity to make visual novels

 Hi!